 Assigned to Pryor’s Brigade of Anderson’s Division.
 Captain William D. Ballantine was in command as senior officer present until he was wounded.
 Lieutenant Henry Geiger took command until he was captured.
 The regiment lost 49 casualties in the campaign, including Captain Harrison Tillinghast and Lieutenant J. C. Hamilton, who were killed.

 |November||Assigned with Perry’s Brigade to Anderson’s Division of Longstreet’s First Corps|

 The regiment was commanded by Colonel Lewis G. Pyles.

 The regiment lost 3 men killed and 29 wounded.
 Captain W. H. H Rogers was killed, and Major Walter R. Moore and Captain C. Seton Fleming were wounded.
 Lieutenants William F. Lee, James W. Brett, Spier Allison, and Amos Whitehead were wounded and disabled.

 |June||Assigned to Perry’s Florida Brigade of Anderson’s Division in the newly created Third Corps.|

 Lieutenants E.C.
 Humphrey and Thomas M. Brown killed

-The regiment brought 242 men to the field and was commanded by Major Walter R. Moore until he was wounded, then by Captains William Ballantine and Alexander Mosely and Adjutant Raymond Reid.
+The 2nd Florida Infantry Regiment brought 242 men to the field.
+It was commanded by Major Walter R. Moore until he was wounded, then by Captains William Ballantine and Alexander Mosely and Adjutant Raymond Reid.
 It took part in Longstreet’s assault of July 2 and supported Pickett’s Charge of July 3.

 The regiment lost Captains Elliott L. Hampton, R. G. Jerkins and William E. McCaslin, Lieutenants George E. Pooser, H. F. Riley and P. Shealy, and 17 enlisted men killed.